erinjhu/project-summarizer/README.md

 4. **Click "Generate" to receive AI-powered summaries and questions.**
 5. **Copy, save, or edit the generated content for your job applications or interview prep.**

-## GitHub Actions

-- When a pull request is created on the main branch, the following process will occur:
-  - On a VM with Ubuntu, the code and its dependencies will be installed
-  - Automated tests in `backend/automated_tests`will run to catch issues before merging

 ## Troubleshooting

 - **503 Service Unavailable:**